-4 OTHER KNOWN CAUSES OF VLBI/GAIA POSITIONS OFFSETS
+4 OTHER KNOWN CAUSES OF VLBI/Gaia POSITIONS OFFSETS

-A number of authors (Mignard et al. 2016; Makarov et al. 2017; Frouard et al. 2018) suggested alternative explanations of statistically significant offsets:
+A number of authors (Mignard et al. 2016; Makarov et al. 2017; Frouard et al. 2018) have suggested alternative explanations of statistically significant offsets:

-- \bullet Error in matching VLBI and Gaia objects.
-They are easily controlled by computing the probability of false association based on the source density in the vicinity of the candidates to association.
-The cutoff of the probability of false association $2 \cdot 10^{-4}$ results in the mathematical expectation of the total number of false associations to 2.
-The coarseness of the source density model may increase the number of false associations, but very unlikely it can increase their count by an order of magnitude. - An extended galaxy around a quasar.
+(i) Errors in matching VLBI and Gaia objects.
+These are easily controlled by computing the probability of false association based on the source density in the vicinity of the candidates for association.
+The cut-off of the probability of false association 2×10^{-4} results in a mathematical expectation of the total number of false associations of 2.
+The coarseness of the source density model may increase the number of false associations, but it is very unlikely that it can increase their count by an order of magnitude.

+(ii) An extended galaxy around a quasar.
 Position estimates of extended objects may suffer from deficiencies of the current Gaia PSF model.
-To examine to which extent this affected VLBI/Gaia offsets, we investigated a subsample of the galaxies from the NGC catalogue (Sinnnott & de Jager 1990).
-Since these are the brightest known background galaxies, if emission of background galaxies affects VLBI/Gaia offsets, the contribution of such emission is supposed to be the highest among the NGC subsample.
-We used positions of these sources from Simbad database (Wenger et al. 2000), cross-matched them against the RFC catalogue, and found 167 associations.
-Of them, 49, or 29%, have a counterpart in Gaia DR2.

-It is worth noting that the fraction of VLBI/Gaia matches among NGC galaxies is twice less than in the full sample.
-Without re-scaling the Gaia position uncertainties by the $\sqrt{\chi^2/\mathrm{ndf}}$ factor, approximately one half of these counterparts, 26 objects, have normalized arc-lengths exceeding 4.
-However, these objects have large χ^2/ndf .
-After re-scaling the Gaia position uncertainties, all but one objects had the normalized arc-length below 4.
+To examine to what extent this affects the VLBI/Gaia offsets, we investigated a subsample of galaxies from the NGC catalogue (Sinnnott & de Jager 1990).
+Since these are the brightest known background galaxies, if emission of background galaxies affects the VLBI/Gaia offsets, the contribution of such emission is supposed to be the highest among the NGC subsample.
+We used the positions of these sources from the SIMBAD database (Wenger et al. 2000), cross-matched them against the RFC catalogue, and found 167 associations.
+Of these, 49, or 29 per cent, have a counterpart in Gaia DR2.
+It is worth noting that the fraction of VLBI/Gaia matches among NGC galaxies is half the size of that in the full sample.
+Without rescaling the Gaia position uncertainties by the $\sqrt{\chi^2/\text{ndf}}$ factor, approximately half of these counterparts, 26 objects, have normalized arc lengths exceeding 4.
+However, these objects have large χ^2 /ndf.
+After rescaling the Gaia position uncertainties, all but one object had a normalized arc length below 4.

-We conclude that extended galaxies may have large VLBI/Gaia offsets, but they also have large χ^2/ndf .
-Scaling the uncertainties by the $\sqrt{\chi^2/\text{ndf}}$ makes the normalized arc-lengths of galaxies indistinguishable from the rest of the sample.
+We conclude that extended galaxies may have large VLBI/Gaia offsets, but they also have large χ^2 /ndf.
+Scaling the uncertainties by the $\sqrt{\chi^2/\text{ndf}}$ makes the normalized arc lengths of galaxies indistinguishable from the rest of the sample.

-- Lensed quasars.
+- (iii) Lensed quasars.
 There are 10 known gravitational lenses in the sample of VLBI/Gaia matches.
-Since gravitational lenses were extensively hunted using radio surveys (e.g., Browne et al. 2003), it is unlikely that the RFC has more than several missed gravitational lenses. - Double quasars.
+Since gravitational lenses were extensively hunted using radio surveys (e.g. Browne et al. 2003), it is unlikely that the RFC has more than several missed gravitational lenses. - (iv) Double quasars.
 Makarov et al. (2017) presented a list of 28 sources with VLBI/Gaia DR1 significant offsets that have a close component on PanSTARRS images.
-Of them, 24 were found in Gaia DR2 and passed our test of the probability of false association $2 \cdot 10^{-4}$.
+Of them, 24 were found in Gaia DR2 and passed our test of the probability of false association 2 x 10-4.
 Of them, 11 have significant VLBI/Gaia DR2 offsets.
 The second component may be either a star or a merging galaxy.
-During galaxy mergers, the nuclei may be dislodged with respect to the center of mass of each individual galaxy.
-A study of such systems may help to constraint theories of galaxy mergers.
-However, the number of such systems is small (11 out of 2293 identified in Makarov et al. (2017), i.e., 0.5%).
+During galaxy mergers, the nuclei may be dislodged with respect to the centre of mass of each individual galaxy.
+A study of such systems may help to constrain theories of galaxy mergers.
+However, the number of such systems is small (11 out of 2293 identified in Makarov et al. (2017), i.e. 0.5 per cent).